instnt-inc/instnt-ios-sdk/README.md

 ## Document verifications steps

 1. First step in the process of document verification is to scan a document.
 Following is the sample code for scanning a document.

+The document verification has an auto-upload feature which is turned on by default.
+It uploads the image to Instnt cloud storage once the image gets captured successfully.

 ```swift
 Instnt.shared.scanDocument(licenseKey: self.licenseKey, from: self, settings: documentSettings)